audriuxsmik/simple-firebase-system/README.md

 ## Notes

-- Recommended using newest firebase version.
+- Recommended to use the newest firebase version.

 ## Installation